 Meditation and yoga are important practices in holistic living and practiced by almost 500 million people worldwide.
 And with a lot of health benefits, it’s not surprising that we have seen such a strong upward trend in recent years.
 Meditation can be done anywhere, anytime, and is one of the most common ways to practice mindfulness.
 By stopping all activities, relaxing your body, and focusing on what’s around you, an immediate physiological shift happens in the body resulting in an anti-anxiety effect can be felt almost immediately.

 An inactive lifestyle does as much damage to your mind as it does your body.
 With work, family, hobbies, pets, and other daily responsibilities, it may appear overwhelming to fit exercise into our schedules.
 But researchers suggest that even just starting with a walk as short as 10 mins can significantly lower anxiety.
 So, in simply a few short walks a day we can get all the suggested daily exercise we need.
+You don’t have to join a gym either!
+There are many resources available to ditch the gym and still get your exercise routine back in check.
 Keep in mind; if you cannot find time to be healthy, you will make time to be sick.
 You will either pay for your wellness or you will pay for your sickness!

 Your body NEEDS movement and not just walking from your car to the house or up and down your stairs at home.
 Your body needs actual exercise.
 The many chemical reactions that need to happen in your body for proper brain chemistry production and many other body functions ALL rely on exercise!
 Let’s review some of the benefits together: